istio/istio.io/_docs/concepts/mixer-config.md

 target names, one being the service name, the other being the response code for the request.
 Given this descriptor, Mixer
-can ensure that generated metrics are always properly formed, can arrange for efficient storage for these metrics, and can ensure backend systems are ready to accept these metrics.
-The `display_name` and `description` fields are optional and are communicated to backend systems which can use the text to enhance their metric visualization interfaces.
+can ensure that generated metrics are always properly formed, can arrange for efficient storage for these metrics, and can ensure infrastructure backends are ready to accept these metrics.
+The `displayName` and `description` fields are optional and are communicated to infrastructure backends which can use the text to enhance their metric visualization interfaces.

 Explicitly defining descriptors and creating adapter parameters using them is akin to types and objects in a traditional programming language.
 Doing so enables a few important scenarios:

-- Having the set of descriptors explicitly defined enables Istio to program backend systems to accept traffic produced by Mixer.
-For example, a metric descriptor provides all the information needed to program a backend system to accept metrics that conform to the descriptor's shape (it's value type and its set of labels).
+- Having the set of descriptors explicitly defined enables Istio to program infrastructure backends to accept traffic produced by Mixer.
+For example, a metric descriptor provides all the information needed to program an infrastructure backend to accept metrics that conform to the descriptor's shape (it's value type and its set of labels).

 - Descriptors can be referenced and reused from multiple aspects.